ContextI spent the summer of 2017 as an iXP SAP intern working under both the Global Products, and Global Technologies Research and Development teams.

 - Number of total clarification errors logged per the duration of working on a normalized screen.

-Results: Of the three methodologies present, our proposed hybrid sketch method was not only the fastest in terms of interpretation, but also led to the least amount of clarification errors per screen.
+Results: Of the three methodologies present, our proposed hybrid sketch method was not only the fastest in terms of interpretation, but also led to the least amount of clarification errors per screen, therefore justifying the additional time investment made per screen.
 Ultimately, this allowed the mobile team to map accessibility on screens at a much more cost-effective rate.

 Missing Receipt Affidavit Feature